PoCInnovation/Workshops/software/21.Serverless/README.md

 **But what is serverless architecture ?**
 When you build an API to link your frontend with your database for example, you usually run it on a server.
 This means that a server is allocated and listen to the queries to this API.

-Using a serverless archtitecture, it's different.
+Using a serverless architecture, it's different.

 You don't allocate a specific server listening on queries to your API.
 You just choose a cloud provider ([aws](https://aws.amazon.com/fr/), [scaleway](https://www.scaleway.com/en/), ...), and you give it your API's functions, one by one.
 They will be called **serverless functions**.
 > :bulb: You don't give the whole API to a server !
 You just give to the cloud provider your functions one by one.